Schedule a free consultation

 In some cases, you might learn of the existence of a warrant before you are arrested.
 In fact, there are circumstances where federal authorities will negotiate with you to surrender at a certain time and place.
 This is not always an option.
 Frequently, law enforcement will seek a warrant for your arrest for a federal crime and take you into custody at a time of their choosing.

 No matter if you suspect there is a warrant for your arrest or you have already been taken into custody, your first phone call should be to experienced legal counsel.
-If you are facing federal charges in the Houston area, let a board-certified criminal defense attorney from Doug Murphy Law Firm, P.C. assist you throughout the process.
+If you are facing federal charges in the Houston area, let a board-certified criminal defense attorney from Murphy & McKinney Law Firm, P.C. assist you throughout the process.
 Having a knowledgeable federal criminal defense attorney by your side can make a significant difference in the outcome.

 Understanding Federal Arrest Warrants